17-year-old hospitalized after he was stabbed by his aunt - NewsBreak

 SAN ANTONIO - A man was stabbed multiple times during a fight at a Southwest Side bus stop.
 The stabbing happened just before 9:30 p.m.
 Monday at a bus stop off South Zarzamora Street and Southwest Military Drive.
 Police said the man was arguing with his partner when two women...

-Man arrested for fatally shooting woman in the head on Thanksgiving Day
+San Antonio man arrested for fatally shooting girlfriend in head on Thanksgiving night, records show

-SAN ANTONIO – The Bexar County Sheriff’s Office said they have arrested 24-year-old Paris Shaw who was wanted for aggravated assault with a deadly weapon, in connection to a shooting that left a 22-year-old woman in critical condition on Thanksgiving night.
-On November 27, the San Antonio Police...
+SAN ANTONIO – A man has been arrested for fatally shooting his girlfriend on Thanksgiving night at a home in West Bexar County, according to jail records.
+The Bexar County Sheriff’s Office said Paris Shaw, 24, was arrested at 5 p.m.
+Sunday in the 6000 block of De Zavala Road after someone reported him looking into vehicles.
+San Antonio police responded to the scene and Shaw ran off, BCSO said.

 Mother of suspected shooter speaks out